What is Discord?

-5. Third-party resources
+5. Utilize third-party resources

 Many online safety experts provide resources for parents to navigate their kids’ online lives.

-ConnectSafely published their Parent’s Guide to Discord which gives a holistic overview of how your teen uses Discord, our safety settings, and ways to start conversations with your teen about their safety.
+ConnectSafely published their Parent’s Guide to Discord, which gives a holistic overview of how your teen uses Discord, our safety settings, and ways to start conversations with your teen about their safety.

-Find more information from other organizations, please go directly to their websites:
+To find more information from other organizations, please go directly to their websites: